Guerrilla Marketing: Your Creative Secret Weapon Against Ad Fatigue

 2. Nike: Ambush marketing at the Olympic Games

-3. Coca-Cola: Die Happiness Machine
+3. Coca-Cola: Happiness Machine

 How to launch your own guerrilla campaign